Callum-OP/Piano-Teacher/README.md

 https://github.com/user-attachments/assets/e3545791-7b0c-4742-944d-777b0df4bf59

+# Versions
+The Microsoft Store desktop app version: https://apps.microsoft.com/detail/9ngq60108m5s?hl=en-GB&gl=GB The Itch.io web app version: https://callum-op.itch.io/piano-teacher The development web app version: https://callum-op.github.io/Piano-Teacher/

 # How to run
-Visit the site on https://callum-op.github.io/Piano-Teacher/ alternatively use the version on itch.io on https://callum-op.itch.io/piano-teacher

-To run locally on localhost:3000 you can use a command like: python -m http.server 3000 Alternatively to run locally as a desktop app use: npx electron-builder --win appx Assuming you have node and electron installed: npm install electron
+To run locally on localhost:3000 you can use a command like: python -m http.server 3000 Alternatively to run locally as a desktop app use: npx electron-builder --win appx Assuming you have node, electron and the other dependencies in package.json installed, use: npm install

 If you have a touchscreen on a large screened device you can play the piano on screen.
 There is an autoplay feature that will visually show how to play sheet music.